VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Abstract

 \section{Abstract}

 Recent advances in reinforcement learning (RL) have led to substantial improvements in the mathematical reasoning abilities of large language models (LLMs), as measured by standard benchmarks.
-However, these gains often persist even when models are trained with flawed signals, such as random or inverted rewards, raising a fundamental question: do such improvements reflect true reasoning, or are they merely artifacts of overfitting to benchmark-specific patterns?
-To address this question, we take an evaluation-centric perspective and identify two critical shortcomings in existing protocols.
-First, \emph{benchmark contamination} arises from the public availability of test problems, increasing the risk of data leakage.
-Second, \emph{evaluation fragility} stems from the reliance on single-instance assessments, which are highly sensitive to stochastic outputs and fail to capture reasoning consistency.
-To overcome these limitations, we introduce {VAR-MATH}, a symbolic evaluation framework designed to probe genuine reasoning ability.
-By converting fixed numerical problems into symbolic templates and requiring models to solve multiple instantiations of each, VAR-MATH enforces consistent reasoning across structurally equivalent variants, thereby mitigating contamination and improving evaluation robustness.
-We apply VAR-MATH to transform two popular benchmarks, AMC23 and AIME24, into their symbolic counterparts, VAR-AMC23 and VAR-AIME24.
-Experimental results reveal substantial performance drops for RL-trained models on the variabilized versions, especially for smaller models, with average declines of 48.0\% on AMC23 and 58.3\% on AIME24.
-These findings suggest that many existing RL methods rely on superficial heuristics and fail to generalize beyond specific numerical forms.
-Overall, VAR-MATH offers a principled, contamination-resistant evaluation paradigm for mathematical reasoning.
-All datasets and tools are publicly available at \url{https://github.com/nigelyaoj/VAR-MATH}.
+Yet these gains often persist even when models are trained with flawed signals, such as random or inverted rewards.
+This raises a fundamental question: do such improvements reflect genuine reasoning, or are they merely artifacts of overfitting to benchmark-specific patterns?
+To answer this question, we adopt an evaluation-centric perspective and highlight two critical shortcomings in existing protocols.
+First, \emph{benchmark contamination} arises because test problems are publicly available, thereby increasing the risk of data leakage.
+Second, \emph{evaluation fragility} results from reliance on single-instance assessments, which are sensitive to stochastic outputs and fail to capture reasoning consistency.
+These limitations suggest the need for a new evaluation paradigm that can probe reasoning ability beyond memorization and one-off success.
+As response, we propose \textbf{VAR-MATH}, a symbolic evaluation framework that converts fixed numerical problems into parameterized templates and requires models to solve multiple instantiations of each.
+This design enforces consistency across structurally equivalent variants, mitigates contamination, and enhances robustness through bootstrapped metrics.
+We apply VAR-MATH to transform three popular benchmarks, AMC23, AIME24, and AIME25, into their symbolic counterparts, VAR-AMC23, VAR-AIME24, and VAR-AIME25.
+Experimental results show substantial performance drops for RL-trained models on these variabilized benchmarks, especially for smaller models, with average declines of 47.9\% on AMC23, 58.8\% on AIME24, and 72.9\% on AIME25.
+These findings indicate that some existing RL methods rely on superficial heuristics and fail to generalize beyond specific numerical forms.